Login with your member password below to see your content

 Eating Spots

-With journal scribbled, wine finished and bill paid, it’s time to fetch my son and head across to meet Maria for a meal at Antico Borgo, a little trattoria on the piazza Trieste, that invariably satisfies pizza cravers, fish lovers and pasta fiends.
+With the journal scribbled, wine finished, and bill paid, it’s time to fetch my son and head across to meet Maria for a meal at Antico Borgo, a little trattoria on the Piazza Trieste that invariably satisfies pizza cravers, fish lovers, and pasta fiends.

 There are loads of other little eating spots bordering the piazzas, as well as a number of garden-type restaurants in every direction a few miles out of town.
 I Giardini di Marzo is one I suggest you try.